This website stores cookies on your device. To find out more about the cookies we use, see our Privacy Policy

 How to Calculate Inventory

-To calculate beginning inventory, start by determining the cost of goods sold (COGS).
+To calculate beginning inventory, first determine the cost of goods sold (COGS).
 Then, add the value of the most recent ending inventory and subtract the total spent on new inventory purchases.
 The formula can be expressed as:

 (COGS + Ending inventory) - Purchases